The weight two and opposite sign cases for the Fourier relative trace formulas: Introduction

 We also obtain a generalised version of the $\kappa=2$ Petersson formula.
 Unlike in the opposite sign BK formula, the $\kappa=2$ Petersson formula contains a diagonal term $\delta$ on the geometric side, which can be expressed as the product of local weights $\delta_p$.
+Another difference is that the archimedean test function $f_\infty$ is now taken to be a smooth truncation of a matrix coefficient, see \eqref{def:truncated-test-function} for details.

-\begin{theorem}[Petersson formula] Suppose that $f \in \mathcal{H}$ satisfies the Geometric and Spectral assumptions, for $m_1,m_2 \in \mathbb{N}$ with and $(m_1m_2,N)=1$
+\begin{theorem}[Petersson formula] Suppose that $f \in \mathcal{H}$ satisfies the geometric and spectral assumptions, for $m_1,m_2 \in \mathbb{N}$ with and $(m_1m_2,N)=1$,